Artefact-Software-Consultancy/psql-rosetta/ReadMe.md

 * Code must be written or adapted for other platforms.
 Notably: Mac, IOS, Android
 * Some obvious languages/platforms are missing.
 Notably: Win/VS: c#, VB.net, Win/Embarcadero C++, Win/MingW or other GNU C/C++, IOS/Objective C, Android/Java, Mac/making the bash-shell scripts compatible/supportive.
 * Also some languages which used to be supported/were important do not have sample code yet.
 What springs to mind: Cobol, Delphi, ... ?
 And some are no longer important: (Visual) Basic (pre .net), Pascal, Turboc (DOS), Watcom C/C++ (DOS)
+* Some 'languages' are not very demonstratable as they seem to require severe boilerplating, project management and/or integration in an IDE.
+ASP.NET being an example.
 * Integrated platforms are not listed.
 For example [Magic](https://www.magicsoftware.com) It probably makes no sense in listing them.
-Other platforms used in the past: [Clarion](http://www.softvelocity.com/) and [Power Builer](https://www.powerbuilder.eu/)
+Other platforms used in the past: [Clarion](http://www.softvelocity.com/) and [Power Builder](https://www.powerbuilder.eu/)
 * Another subject which requires attention is web-based development.
 One can think of: Windows/ASP, Python/Flask, Python/Django, Ruby/Ruby-on-rails and Javascript, NodeJS.
 Optionally expanded by new kids on the block such as Dart/Flutter, Meteor, etc. although a lot of them are based on Javascript.
 * Drivers.
 Currently especially one springs to mind: [SQLAlchemy-Pervasive](https://github.com/SacNaturalFoods/sqlalchemy-pervasive) : it needs some serious TLC.
 * Currently a strong focus is on database connectivity.